Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 If You Have a Trust, Do You Also Need a Last Will?

 If you have a trust document in place, do you also need a Last Will?
-The answer is simple and straightforward: You need a Last Will to control what happens to property you own but you may have unintentionally forgotten to retitle in the name of your trust and/or left out of your living trust.
+The answer is simple and straightforward: Yes, you need a Last Will to control what happens to property you own, but where you may have unintentionally forgotten to retitle property to the name of your trust and/or left out property of your living trust.
 Some examples of how this could happen:

-- You buy property in your name (say a house or a car), then die or become incapacitated before you can transfer the property into your trust.
+- You buy property in your name (say, a house or a car), then die or become incapacitated before you can transfer the title to the property into your trust.

-- Your credit card company returns money to you for a trip that was canceled because of your death and it needs to be deposited.
-Your checking account is in your personal name and not the name of the trust.
+- Your credit card company is returning money to you for a canceled trip, but because of your death, it needs to be deposited.
+Your checking account is in your personal name, not the trust’s name.

 If an asset is not titled to your trust and/or has no co-owner or named beneficiary, then upon your death, this asset passes according to New Jersey intestacy laws, not according to the terms of your trust.
 Thus, it could end up going to someone you don’t want to get it because you failed to sign a Last Will.

-A pour-over will remedies the problem.
-It directs that any asset you own personally without a beneficiary designation is to be transferred into your living trust.
+A pour-over will remedy the problem.
+It directs that any asset you own personally without a beneficiary designation be transferred to your living trust.
 Although your last will has to be probated, at least it eventually ends up in your trust and will go to the beneficiary or beneficiaries named in your trust, not to people the law says must receive it when you die without a last will.

 Fred was interviewed by NJ 101.5 statewide radio on the topic of social media and estate planning concerning your online presence upon your death.
 Read Fred’s interview and the article which appears by clicking below.